clintjedwards/gofer/website/docs/server-configuration/overview.md

 ## Setup

+There are a few steps to setting up the Gofer service for production:

+### 1) Configuration

+First you will need to properly configure the Gofer service.

 Gofer accepts configuration through environment variables or a configuration file.
 If a configuration key is set both in an environment variable and in a configuration file, the value of the environment variable's value will be the final value.

 You can view a list of environment variables Gofer takes by using the `gofer service printenv` command.
 It's important to note that each environment variable starts with a prefix of `GOFER_`.
 So setting the `host` configuration can be set as: